 So, what do you do if you’re late getting started?

-529 plans are qualified tuition plans that are sponsored by state governments, state agencies, and educational institutions, with the two types being prepaid tuition plans and education savings plans.
+One way to save for college expenses is with a 529 plan, which is a qualified tuition plan that is sponsored by state governments, state agencies, and educational institutions.
+The two types of 529 plans are prepaid tuition plans and education savings plans.
 At least one type of 529 plan is available in each of the 50 states, plus in the District of Columbia.
-Here are more specifics of each type:

-Prepaid tuition plans allow you to buy credits at participating colleges and universities—note that eligible colleges and universities in this case are typically public and in-state.
-These credits can then be used for tuition payments in the future, and for mandatory fees, but usually can’t be used for housing.
+Prepaid tuition plans allow you to prepay tuition at participating colleges and universities at today’s rates.
+These credits can then be used for tuition payments in the future, but usually do not cover additional college expenses, such as housing.

-Education savings plans, meanwhile, involve opening an investment account with funds available for tuition and mandatory fees, as well as room and board.
+Education savings plans involve opening an investment account with funds available for college expenses.

 What if you have a financial windfall, perhaps through an inheritance or large bonus?
 You can actually contribute up to five years’ worth of contributions in year one of your 529 plan, which would give you the opportunity to front-load your savings and take greater advantage of tax-free growth of your account.